-In addition to including the full welcome of LGBT members in its formal policies, the Alliance publishes Rightly Dividing the Word of Truth, a collection of writings that offer guidance to other churches intent on creating inclusive communities.
+In addition to including the full welcome of LGBTQ members in its formal policies, the Alliance publishes Rightly Dividing the Word of Truth, a collection of writings that offer guidance to other churches intent on creating inclusive communities.

 The Alliance lists gender identities in its celebration of member diversity.
 Its statement in support of marriage equality also states,